dengsauve/advent-of-code-2020/README.md

 On that note, I resolve to teach myself more about Dynamic Programming and how it applies to this puzzle.

 **Day-11**
+I hurt

+**Day-12**
+I got the correct answer on the first try for parts 1 and 2!
+Hype!
+Also, I took a break from AoC, and am doing 12 on 12/18

 ## Footnotes